WellPower: Mobile Application

 Usability Testing

+After designing the wireframes, I created a clickable prototype to test for usability.
 To measure the usability of my designs and user flow, I asked users to complete 4 separate tasks:

 1. Schedule a new appointment